ultimate-pa/hanfor/documentation/docs/references/patterns/MaxDurationPattern.md

 ### MaxDurationPattern After
 ```
-After "Q", it is always the case that "R" holds for less than "5" time units
+After "Q", it is always the case that once "R" becomes satisfied, it holds for less than "5" time units
 ```

 ```
+Countertraces:
-Countertraces: (true;⌈Q⌉;true;⌈R⌉ ∧ ℓ ≥ 5;true)
+true;⌈Q⌉;true;⌈R⌉ ∧ ℓ ≥ 5;true
 ```

 ![](../img/patterns/MaxDurationPattern_After_0.svg)